pkgw/casa6/readme.md

 ### Setting up ccache

-ccache significanty speeds up the compilation time for successive builds after the first build.
+ccache significantly speeds up the compilation time for successive builds after the first build.

 Depending on your OS the installation might be different.
 The recommended way is to have a link named after the compiler (like c++) that points to ccache.
 That link *must* be in the PATH before the proper compiler.
 For most Linux distributions one of the following commands should be enough:
 ```